 Since price and other controls imposed in the 1970s were removed, U.S. energy policy has primarily relied on the market.
 The relatively unhindered forces of supply and demand are allowed to determine the prices of different energy sources and the public has been allowed to access any energy source for consumption.
 The rationale for this policy is that market prices best reflect the relative scarcity to society of the energy source in question.
-Reliance on the market as an energy policy is justified because it results in economically efficient decision-making.
+Reliance on the market as an energy policy is justified on the grounds that it results in economically efficient decision-making.
+Furthermore, because the market ensures that petroleum will be supplied by the most efficient producers, it delivers the lowest price to U.S. consumers on average.

 This overall reliance on the market has not prevented the federal government from playing an active role.
 The government has sought to increase the supply of alternative fuels by promoting such petroleum substitutes as gasohol.
 It has also sought to reduce the demand for energy by mandating fuel efficiency standards for motor vehicles and appliances, and by providing subsidies to individuals to better insulate homes, among other things.
 Moreover, there are conceptual objections to a totally market-based national energy policy.
 They rest on the argument that while market prices may incorporate all the relevant costs to the individual, they may fail to incorporate those that are relevant to the nation.
 There may be environmental concerns that the market price does not capture.
 Market prices may also fail to incorporate a premium to help counteract any unacceptable foreign influence on U.S. foreign and domestic policies.
 For example, this reliance could affect national security in event of an armed conflict.
 Considerations such as these explain the existence, and have conditioned the recent use, of the Strategic Petroleum Reserve.

 Finally, since oil supply shocks are seldom anticipated, market prices can rise dramatically when they occur.
 When prices do rise suddenly and sharply in the short run, they can be disruptive and, in the past, have had a measurable effect on GDP, employment, and inflation.
-(The effects thus far from the run up of oil prices during 1999-2000 seem confined to a small boost in the rate of inflation).
 Since oil is an important input in the production and transport of most goods, a rise in the price of oil raises the cost of production for producers.
 This effect will be felt by producers using alternate energy sources as well, if those prices also rise.
 What makes a supply shock so difficult for policymakers to respond to is the fact that it reduces economic output and raises the price level in the short run, holding all else equal.
 If prices were perfectly flexible, producers could lower their other input prices (such as wages) leaving aggregate output and the aggregate price level the same.
-There would be no reduction in output or increase in the price level in the short run.
+There would be no reduction in output or increase in the price level in the short run.1